dhain/wsgi_lite/README.rst

     ...         ]
     ...         return status, headers, (piglatin(data) for data in body) ...
-    ...     # Make sure that `app` can be invoked via the Lite protocol, even ...     # if it's a standard WSGI 1 app:
-    ...     app = lighten(app)
     ...     return middleware

 Using just two decorators, WSGI Lite lets you create correct and compliant